DePaul vs. Louisville College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 150.2

-DePaul has a 1-6-0 record against the spread so far this season compared to Louisville, who is 3-4-0 ATS.
-The Blue Demons are 4-3-0 and the Cardinals are 5-2-0 in terms of going over the point total.
+DePaul is 1-6-0 against the spread this season compared to Louisville's 3-4-0 ATS record.
+The Blue Demons have a 4-3-0 record hitting the over, while games involving the Cardinals have a record of 5-2-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM